JustusAdam/marvin-docs/Configuration.md

 ## Script config

+Configuration for scripts is automatically scoped.
-By default each script has access to a configuration stored under `script.<script-id>`.
+Each script has access to a configuration stored under `script.<script-id>` with the functions `getConfigVal` and `requireConfigVal`.
 And of course these scripts can have nested config groups.

 ```